Niko-Group/paper_writing_info/README.md

 *  -->

-Next, the **second (or third) paragraph** should describe what has been done before (previous work) and its limitations (if any of course).
+The **second (or third) paragraph** should describe what has been done before (previous work) and its limitations (if any).
 Note that this paragraph might be longer if the paper is short and does not contain a "Related Work" section.
 Tip: the limitations of the previous work are often the methodological contributions of your paper rephrased!

 The **fourth (or fifth) paragraph** should describe shortly and concisely what you do in your paper.